UKHomeOffice/aws_usersync/README.md

 # aws_usersync

 This is used for syncing users from AWS to the local machine as well as their user key.
 It runs as a daemon and polls with whatever interval you define.
 By default it is set to run only once and exit, but this can be overriden.

+The default group people are added to is sudo, but this can be overriden to add users to an alternative group.

 This was written primarily to only work with AWS and also CoreOS.
 The user keys are really for AWS CodeCommit service, however, as they are associated with the IAM account, they become accessible through IAM.
 It isn't particularly obvious that you need to place your key there but this is where it needs to go.